 After a while, though, our couple’s digital life was basically a puzzle of interspersed pieces that we’d somehow glued together.
 Once we got married and bought an apartment, things escalated with bills, loans, and even the smallest and most unexpected bits like the plumber’s phone number.
 It was working, but it was tiresome.

 When Google Family Link rolled out in Lebanon, we were both quite excited about it.
 We thought it would solve most of our issues.
 It ended up helping, but not a lot.

 By adding both of our personal accounts to the same family on Google, we could share a YouTube Premium subscription and save a few bucks per month.
-I also shared my extensive Google Play purchase library, so my husband didn’t need to buy some apps/games or use the ad-supported version anymore.
+I also shared my extensive Google Play purchases library, so my husband didn’t need to buy some apps/games or use the ad-supported versions anymore.
 We switched to a single payment method too.